What to expect from a digital GP consultation

 To help your video consultation go smoothly, you can prepare by:

-• Tucking yourself away in a quiet, well-lit place where you won’t be disturbed and where you’ll be comfortable speaking about your symptoms.
+- Tucking yourself away in a quiet, well-lit place where you won’t be disturbed and you’ll be comfortable speaking about your symptoms.

-• Jotting down anything you want to tell your doctor, like your symptoms, or any burning questions you have.
-With some services, you might be able to do this ahead of your appointment, so your GP already has the information.
+- Jotting down anything you want to tell your doctor, like your symptoms, or any burning questions you have.
+With Aviva Digital GP, you can enter notes and upload photos into the app ahead of your appointment, so your GP already has the information.

 Digital doctors and prescriptions

-Following your virtual GP appointment, your doctor can prescribe medication if it’s needed.
+Following your virtual GP appointment, your doctor can prescribe medication on a private prescription basis if it’s needed.
 How you receive this medication may vary depending on your chosen digital GP service.
 Normally you can pick it up at your local pharmacy, or you might be able to get it dropped through your letterbox.
+With Aviva Digital GP, you can choose to collect it from a pharmacy local to you or have it delivered to an address you choose.

 Getting an appointment with Aviva Digital GP

 With our health insurance you get access to the Aviva Digital GP app, provided by Square Health.
-This gives you, and anyone else on your policy, unlimited video consultations per policy year with an NHS-registered private GP.
+This gives you, and anyone else on your policy, unlimited video consultations per policy year with a private GP.
 All at no extra cost.
-If you’ve got children under 16, you can even add them to your account to share your allowance of five video consultations each year.
+If you've got children under 16, you can even add them to your account to benefit from the video consultations.

 The Aviva Digital GP app also allows you to:

-• See each GP’s personal biography, gender and specialities – so you can pick the person who’s right for you.
-You can also search for a doctor you’ve previously seen in the last six months to check if they’re available again.
+- See each GP’s personal biography, gender and any medical area they have specialised in – so you can pick the person who’s right for you.
+You can also search for a doctor you’ve previously seen via the app in the last six months.

-• Request a fit note (sometimes called a sick note) if you’re too ill to work.
+- Receive a fit note (sometimes called a sick note) if you’re too ill to work, if it is deemed clinically appropriate.